Supreme Court lifts restrictions on LA immigration stops set after agents swept up US citizens

 WASHINGTON (AP) — The Supreme Court on Monday cleared the way for federal agents to conduct sweeping immigration operations for now in Los Angeles, the latest victory for President Donald Trump's administration at the high court.

-The conservative majority lifted a restraining order from a judge who found that “roving patrols" were conducting indiscriminate stops in and around LA.
+The conservative majority lifted a restraining order from a judge who found that roving patrols were conducting indiscriminate stops in and around LA.
 The order had barred immigration agents from stopping people solely based on their race, language, job or location.
+The court's 6-3 decision followed a pattern of at least temporarily allowing some of the Republican administration's harshest policies, while leaving room for the possibility of a different outcome after the legal case plays out fully.
+The net effect, meanwhile, has Trump pushing ahead in many of the areas he considers most critical.

-Justice Brett Kavanaugh said the broad order went too far in restricting how Immigration and Customs Enforcement agents can carry out brief stops for questioning.
+The majority did not explain its reasoning, as is typical on the court's emergency docket.
+But Justice Brett Kavanaugh said the lower-court judge had gone too far in restricting how Immigration and Customs Enforcement agents can carry out brief stops for questioning.
+"The prospect of such after-the-fact judicial second-guessing and contempt proceedings will inevitably chill lawful immigration enforcement efforts," he wrote in a concurrence.

-“To be clear, apparent ethnicity alone cannot furnish reasonable suspicion; under this Court’s case law regarding immigration stops, however, it can be a ‘relevant factor’ when considered along with other salient factors," he wrote in a concurrence with the majority's brief, unexplained order.
-He suggested that stops in which force is used could yet face more legal pushback.
+Kavanaugh, for his part, suggested stops in which agents use force could yet face legal challenges.

-The Supreme Court’s 6-3 decision comes as ICE agents also step up enforcement in Washington amid Trump’s unprecedented federal takeover of the capital city’s law enforcement and deployment of the National Guard.
+The Supreme Court’s decision comes as ICE agents also step up enforcement in Washington as part of Trump’s unprecedented federal takeover of the capital city’s law enforcement and deployment of the National Guard.

-Trump’s Republican administration argued the order wrongly restricted agents carrying out its widespread crackdown on illegal immigration.
+The lawsuit will now continue to unfold in California.
+It was filed by immigrant advocacy groups that accused the Trump administration of systematically targeting brown-skinned people during his administration’s crackdown on illegal immigration in the Los Angeles area.

 U.S. District Judge Maame E. Frimpong in Los Angeles had found a “mountain of evidence” that enforcement tactics were violating the Constitution.
 The plaintiffs included U.S. citizens swept up in immigration stops.
 An appeals court had left Frimpong’s ruling in place.